Analyst-Evelyn/RESTAURANT-OPERATION-ANALYSIS/README.md

 What do the highest spend orders look like?
 Which items did they buy and how much did they spend?

-Were there certain times that had more or less orders?
+Were there certain times that had more or fewer orders?

-Which cuisines should we focus on developing more menu items for based on the data?
+Based on the data, which cuisines should we focus on developing more menu items for?

 ## DATA SOURCE
 This data was gotten from  Maven Analytics Playground